ray-project/ray/doc/source/serve/performance.md

 By default, Serve lets client HTTP requests run to completion no matter how long they take.
 Slow requests could bottleneck the replica processing them while other requests wait in a queue.
 It's recommended that you set an end-to-end timeout, so slow requests can be terminated and retried at another replica.

 You can set an end-to-end timeout for HTTP requests by setting the `SERVE_REQUEST_PROCESSING_TIMEOUT_S` environment variable.
 HTTP Proxies will wait for that many seconds before terminating an HTTP request and retrying it at another replica.
+This environment variable should be set on every node in your Ray cluster, and it cannot be updated during runtime.